Gardening Practices

 Maintaining a successful garden in Georgia involves ongoing care and attention.

-Here are some helpful tips on watering, mulching, pruning, harvesting, and selecting the right tools and equipment for the job:
+Here are some helpful tips on watering, mulching, pruning, composting, harvesting, and selecting the right tools and equipment for the job:

 Watering: